saurvs/astro-rust/README.md

 **Saturn**

-* rectangular coordinates of Mimas, Enceladus, Tethys, Dione, Rhea, Titan, Hyperion, and Iapetus, with respect to Saturn
+* apparent rectangular coordinates of Mimas, Enceladus, Tethys, Dione, Rhea, Titan, Hyperion, and Iapetus with respect to Saturn as seen from Earth
-* elements of the ring
+* elements of Saturn's ring system

 **Transit**